 There is plenty to things to do while staying or passing through Ross.

-The pretty heritage village of Ross lies midway between the major centres of Hobart and Launceston on the Midlands Highway.
-This makes it the perfect stop over for people travelling between the North to the South of Tasmania, or the perfect base to explore the Tasmanian Midlands and beyond.
+The pretty heritage village of Ross lies midway between the major centres of Hobart and Launceston on the Midland Highway and abounds with convict history dating back to the 1800s.
+This makes the Ross Motel the perfect stop-over for people travelling between to or from the North to the South of Tasmania and is the perfect base to explore the Tasmanian Midlands and beyond.